 - Garden of Sculptures and Fountains.

-Key info before visiting the Huntington
+Key info before visiting the Huntington Library.

 Keep in mind that the tickets are for you and you only – sharing isn’t allowed.
 Your ticket is good for the date you pick, not any other day.
 You can arrive anytime after your designated time slot, but don’t be late!
 The check-in closes at 4:15 pm.

-Huntington gardens and library are open every day from 10:00 am to 5:00 pm, except Tuesdays.
+Huntington Gardens and the library are open every day from 10:00 am to 5:00 pm, except Tuesdays.
 For Fridays, weekends, holidays, and peak seasons, grab your tickets online in advance – walk-ins aren’t available.
 Remember, spaces are limited daily.
 Even on weekdays, reserving your spot online is highly recommended to ensure a stress-free visit.

-What is the best time of year to visit Huntington gardens?
+What is the best time of year to visit Huntington Gardens?

 The beauty of The Huntington Library, Art Museum, and Botanical Gardens is that it’s truly enjoyable year-round, for sure, offering something special for every season.
 But if you really want to make the most out of your visit, here’s a breakdown to help you decide when to go:

-- Spring time is ideal to witness the explosion of colors with blooming flowers like roses, wisteria, tulips, and azaleas.
+- Spring is ideal to witness the explosion of colors with blooming flowers like roses, wisteria, tulips, and azaleas.
 Enjoy the fragrance of citrus blossoms and the vibrant greens of the gardens coming back to life.

 - Summer months are great to admire the lotus blooms, water lilies, and vibrant desert plants.